JuliaAI/MLJ.jl/docs/src/index.md

 ### Data containers and scientific types

-While MLJ is data container agnostic, it is fussy about element types.
 The MLJ user should acquaint themselves with some basic assumptions about the form of data expected by MLJ, as outlined below.